EricManiez/dotfiles/README.md

 If the script fails for some reason, you can reproduce its behavior quite easily :
   - put all the configuration files present in the Home folder in a new folder (as a "save point")
-  - create symbolic links to point to fiels in the git repo
+  - create symbolic links pointing to files in the git repo